We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Not disclosed

-Why we chose this company: Truist is our choice for the best fixed-rate HELOC because borrowers can choose fixed rate and fixed repayment terms of between five and 20 years.
+Why we chose this company: Truist (NMLS #399803) is our choice for the best fixed-rate HELOC because borrowers can choose fixed rates and repayment terms of between five and 20 years.

-Truist covers closing costs for lines of up to $500,000, although this may result in higher interest rates.
-Prepayment penalties on lines of credit may also apply if the account is closed within three years of opening.
-This means you’ll have to pay back any origination or closing costs covered by Truist, which can go all the way up to $10,000.
+Borrowers in some states can choose to have Truist pay the closing costs on lines of up to $500,000.
+However, rates will vary with this option.
+Prepayment penalties on lines of credit may also apply should the account be closed within three years of opening.
+If this is the case, you’ll have to pay back any origination or closing costs paid by Truist, which could cost you as much as $10,000.

 Eligibility requirements